10Web is an intriguing new service that aims to make it a heckuva lot easier to manage a fleet of WordPress websites. It’s:

 The Premium Themes That Are Included

-10Web’s premium theme list isn’t quite as impressive.
-Currently, there are only six available themes.
-So, while you might be able to find something, this part isn’t quite as valuable as the plugins that you get:
+10Web’s premium theme list consists of 20+ ready-made templates with 10Web Builder based on Elementor.
+So, while you might be able to find something, this part is a good addition to the plugins that you get:

 You can view all of the themes here.